Why is brand search getting more expensive in 2022?

 After the test has run you’ll have a dataset of conversions over time for your test and control geo.
 There are a couple of ways to extract incrementality from this - stretching from non-technical to technical.
 Using a more sophisticated approach can increases the reliability of your findings.

-Difference in differences
+DiD Difference in differences

-Causal impact
+Causal impact Causal impact

-Synthetic control
+Synthetic control Synthetic control

-A campaign with an on-off test
+On-off A campaign with an on-off test

 The last method we’ll look into can be called an on-off test.
 In this design we flick a campaign on and off over a period of time to gather many data points with the campaign on and off as possible - often this will be mean having the campaign on for one hour, off for the next hour and so on, often for a distinct period through the day.
 Here we are only aiming to estimate the short term impact - anything outside of the one hour periods where the campaign is off isn’t looked at.